 Nevada law generally places no cap on non-economic damages.
 A jury can award them in any reasonable amount it deems fair.

-The more serious and long-lasting the injury is expected to be, the larger the award for loss of consortium damages.
+The more severe and long-lasting the injury is expected to be, the larger the award for loss of consortium damages.

-3. What are the elements of a loss of consortium claim in Nevada?
+3. What are the elements of a claim?

 To prevail on a claim, you must prove: